ErlendStendal/OLT_MASTER_THESIS/README.md

 ChatGPT is used to generate code.

 ## Code overview
-The repo consists of xx folders, listed with contents in table below
+The repo consists of 5 folders, listed with contents in table below

 | Folder name | Description |
 |-|-|